csu-hci-projects/FA24-ReyesJ/README.md

   - **Run**: Hold down shift while moving in any direction, required in both levels.
   - **Flashlight**: Right-Click mouse or Double-click touchpad to turn on and off, required in both levels.

+### Work Contributions
+I implemented the application myself and used many external resources to learn how to implement the extra features that I wanted my application to include.
+The rest of the README below details what the extra features are, what I used the faetures for, and the sources that taught me how to implement the features.

 ## Extra Features & Source Citations

 ### Character & Animations: ~ Mixamo.com